What is Ethical Hacking: Types, Benefits, & Skills

 • Regular ethical hacking assessments enable organizations to strengthen their security posture by addressing identified vulnerabilities and implementing best practices.

-• Ethical hacking helps organizations meet regulatory and industry standards, such as GDPR, HIPAA, and PCI-DSS, by demonstrating a commitment to security and data protection.
+• Ethical hacking helps organizations demonstrate a commitment to security and data protection and meet regulatory and industry standards, such as GDPR, HIPAA, and PCI-DSS.

 • By prioritizing security through ethical hacking, organizations can enhance their reputation and build trust with customers, showing they are committed to safeguarding their information.